my-lambda-projects/Lambda/7-assets/might-delete/_MARKDOWN/2-the-react-lifecycle.md.md.md.md.md

 ## What are lifecycle methods?

 This may feel a bit complex at first, especially coming from the more streamlined Hooks approach.
-An easy way to understand the React lifecycle is that it's simply “when a component does what it does, and why".
+An easy way to understand the React lifecycle is that it's simply "when a component does what it does, and why".

 Just like a 🌿 or 🦔, a React component has three phases to its "lifecycle", and different things need to happen at each stage of life:
 * 🐛 Birth / mounting (`componentDidMount`)